-[12] Nor can the government justify the impoundment by simply citing to sections of the California Vehicle Code and the LAPD's policy on impoundments and inventory searches.
+Nor can the government justify the impoundment by simply citing to sections of the California Vehicle Code and the LAPD's policy on impoundments and inventory searches.
 The fact that an impoundment complies with a state statute or police policy, by itself, is insufficient to justify an impoundment under the community caretaking exception.
-See Miranda, 429 F.3d at 864 ("We begin with the premise, apparently not recognized by the Defendants, that the decision to impound pursuant to the authority of a city ordinance and state statute does not, in and of itself, determine the reasonableness of the seizure under the Fourth Amendment . . . ."). "[T]he decision to impound a vehicle after the driver has violated a vehicle regulation must consider the location of the vehicle, and whether the vehicle was actually 'impeding trafthe side of the street.
-The focus of this photograph is not where the government stopped Cervantes, which Officer Colley testified was "at the top of [the] hill."
+See Miranda, 429 F.3d at 864 ("We begin with the premise, apparently not recognized by the Defendants, that the decision to impound pursuant to the authority of a city ordinance and state statute does not, in and of itself, determine the reasonableness of the seizure under the Fourth Amendment"). "[T]he decision to impound a vehicle top of [the] hill."
 Rather, the focus is on the Polk Street / Laurel Canyon Boulevard intersection.
 In fact, the photograph does not even show where the top of the hill is.
-Based solely on this inconclusive photograph, the dissent infers that "[a]n abandoned car in this location would have been a hazard to other drivers, as well as vulnerable to damage, vandalism, or theft."
-Dissent at 5213.
+Based solely on this inconclusive photograph, the dissent infers that "[a]n abandoned car in this location would have been a hazard to other drivers, as well as vulnerable to damage, vandalism, and theft."
+Dissent at 5.
 The government, however, has failed to refer to, cite, or even mention the attached exhibit in any of its briefs.
-In fact, the government concedes that "the record is not developed as to whether defendant's vehicle was actually impeding traffic or posing a safety hazard when officers conducted their traffic stop . . . . " Thus, the government has waived any argument that this photograph demonstrates that the officers could have legally impounded Cervantes's vehicle as a safety hazard.
+In fact, the government concedes that "the record is not developed as to whether defendant's vehicle was actually impeding traffic or posing a safety hazard when officers conducted their traffic stop " Thus, the government has waived any argument that this photograph demonstrates that the officers could have legally impounded Cervantes's vehicle as a safety hazard.
 United States v.
 Vizcarra-Martinez, 66 F.3d 1006, 1011 (9th Cir.
 1995).
 Even were the argument not waived, this single photograph is not enough to meet the government's heavy burden to establish that the seizure of Cervantes's vehicle was warranted.
-United States v.
 Hawkins, 249 F.3d 867, 872 (9th Cir.
 2001) (holding that the "burden is on the Government to persuade the district court that a seizure comes under one of a few specifically established exceptions to the warrant requirement" (internal quotation marks and citation omitted)); United States v.
 Howard, 828 F.2d 552, 555 (9th Cir.
 1987) (describing this as a "heavy" burden and one which can not be "satisfied by speculation").
-"It is not our role to engineer a path for the Government to meet that burden . . . ."
-United States v.
+"It is not our role to engineer a path for the Government to meet that burden" United States v.
 Rodgers, 656 F.3d 1023, 1028 n.
 5 (9th Cir.
 2011).

-fic or threatening public safety and convenience' on the streets, such that impoundment was warranted."
+after the driver has violated a vehicle regulation must consider the location of the vehicle, and whether the vehicle was actually 'impeding traffic or threatening public safety and convenience' on the streets, such that impoundment was warranted."
 Id. at 865 (quoting Opperman, 428 U.S. at 369).
 No such showing was made here.